missuo/OpenAI-Checker/README.md

 ## Detection method
 Our detection results come from **Cloudflare** and the accuracy is independent of this script.

-At present, there are 161 countries supported, and I will continue to update the countries and regions newly supported by OpenAI.
+At present, there are 163 countries supported, and I will continue to update the countries and regions newly supported by OpenAI.
+(April 5, 2023)

 ## Usage
 ```shell